Browns release Jarvis Landry after 4 seasons, now free agent

 "These decisions are always difficult, but we wish Jarvis well and we look forward to the day when he returns as a storied Browns alumnus.”

 During four seasons with the Browns, Landry had 288 receptions for 3,560 yards and 15 touchdowns.
 He added four rushing TDs and threw for a score.
-Landry's the only player in league history to record at least 70 receptions in each of his first seven seasons.
+Landry is the only player in league history to record at least 70 receptions in each of his first seven seasons.

 The Browns were hoping to restructure Landry’s contract, but couldn't strike a compromise.
 The team will save nearly $15 million in cash and salary-cap space, allowing the Browns to address other needs.